RMLA Technical Documentation Award

 Location of project: New Zealand

 The RMLA makes regular awards in the field of resource management.
-The focus of the awards is to:
+The criteria for the 2020 awards have been amended to place greater emphasis on diversity, inclusion, and innovation.

 - Award excellence in resource management documents including National Standards, Policy Statements, section 32 analyses, District or Regional plans or other such documents, prepared by or on behalf of government or local authorities in fulfilment of their duties under the Resource Management Act 1991.